Appetizers that Wow!

 Place all ingredients in a blender, food processor, or use a mixer.
 Mix one minute.
 Place batter in fridge for one hour.

-When ready to make the crepes, lightly oil (or butter) a non-stick pan.
+When ready to make the crepes, lightly oil a non-stick pan.
 Pour about ¼ a cup of batter into the center of the hot pan, and whirl the pan around to spread the batter thin. (video above examples this method)

 As soon as you see little bubbles forming on top, flip it over for just a few seconds, then remove.
 Crepes cook very fast so don’t take your eyes off them!
 Lay each crepe out (unstacked) to cool completely.